arvigeus/AZ-204/Topics/Application Insights.md

   - **Sessions tool**: Tracks how many user activity sessions included certain pages and features.
 A session resets after 30 minutes of inactivity or 24 hours of continuous use.
   - **Events tool**: Measures how often pages and features are used.
 Page views are counted when loaded, and custom events represent specific occurrences like button clicks or task completions.

-- [Funnels](https://learn.microsoft.com/en-us/azure/azure-monitor/app/usage-funnels): Track how users move through different stages of your web application, for example how many users go from the home page to creating a ticket.
+- [Funnels](https://learn.microsoft.com/en-us/azure/azure-monitor/app/usage-funnels): For linear, step-by-step processes.
+Track how users move through different stages of your web application, for example how many users go from the home page to creating a ticket.
 Use funnels to identify where users may stop or leave your app, helping you understand its effective areas and where improvements are needed.
+- [User Flows](https://learn.microsoft.com/en-us/azure/azure-monitor/app/usage-flows): For understanding complex, branching user behavior.
+Helps you analyze how users navigate between pages and features of your web app.
+It can answer questions like where users go after visiting a page, where they leave your site, or if they repeat the same action many times.
 - [Cohorts](https://learn.microsoft.com/en-us/azure/azure-monitor/app/usage-cohorts): Group and analyze sets of users, sessions, events, or operations that have something in common.
 For example, you might make a cohort of users who all tried a new feature.
 - [Impact](https://learn.microsoft.com/en-us/azure/azure-monitor/app/usage-impact): Helps you understand how different factors like load times and user properties influence conversion rates in various parts of your app.
 - [Retention](https://learn.microsoft.com/en-us/azure/azure-monitor/app/usage-retention): Helps you understand how many users come back to your app and how often they engage with specific tasks or goals.
 For example, if you have a game site, you can see how many users return after winning or losing a game.
-- [User Flows](https://learn.microsoft.com/en-us/azure/azure-monitor/app/usage-flows): Helps you analyze how users navigate between pages and features of your web app.
-It can answer questions like where users go after visiting a page, where they leave your site, or if they repeat the same action many times.

 ## Monitor an app